zycbobby/tile38/README.md

 - `tile38-cli    ` - Command line interface tool

 ## Building Tile38
 Tile38 can be compiled and used on Linux, OSX, Windows, FreeBSD, and probably others since the codebase is 100% Go.
 We support both 32 bit and 64 bit systems.
-[Go 1.6+](https://golang.org/dl/) must be installed on the build machine.
+[Go](https://golang.org/dl/) must be installed on the build machine.

 To build everything simply:
 ```